Skip to main content

 Step 3 — Authenticate

-The first time a teammate’s agent calls the endpoint, it runs the standard OAuth 2.0 flow: the agent opens a browser, the teammate signs in, and a token is issued (scoped to your organization).
-No API keys to copy around.
+The first time a teammate’s agent reaches the endpoint — on first tool call for Claude Code and Gemini, at codex mcp login for Codex CLI, or on Connect/Save for the desktop apps — it runs the standard OAuth 2.0 flow: a browser opens, the teammate signs in, and a token is issued (scoped to your organization).
+No API keys, client IDs, or callback ports to configure.

 Verify it worked